-40. Approve subject to the following conditions:

-1. This permission does not authorise use of the land as a caravan site by any persons other than gypsies and travellers as defined in Annex 1: Glossary of 'Planning policy for traveller sites (March 2012)'
+- 39. Approval, subject to the following conditions retained from application S/2183/06/F. - This permission does not authorise use of the land as a caravan site by any persons other than gypsies and travellers as defined in Annex 1: Glossary of 'Planning policy for traveller sites (March 2012)'